Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Introduction

-and to clearfy the relationship between the macroscopic motion and ``Wulff shape'' studied by \cite{DGI00}.
-The main result in this paper is that, under the scaling $N^4$ for time while $N$ for space, the macroscopic motion corresponding to $\phi_t$ is described by the nonlinear partial differential equation with Dirichlet boundary condition
+and to clarify the relationship between the macroscopic motion and ``Wulff shape'' studied by \cite{DGI00} under a static situation.
+The main result in this paper is that, under the scaling $N^4$ for time and $N$ for space, the macroscopic motion corresponding to $\phi_t$ is described by the nonlinear partial differential equation with Dirichlet boundary condition